Temporary Reduced Rates for Writing and Editing Services

 Retainer Agreements at Reduced Rate Pricing

-- We create a retainer agreement at my pandemic-inspired reduced rate for Summer, 2020.
-It is $30/hour for writing or editing and $40/hour for meetings.
-(I have a template for that agreement, which you would approve before we sign it.)
+- We create a retainer agreement at my pandemic-inspired reduced rate.
+It is $30/hour for light-level writing or editing, $50/hour for heavy writing or editing, and $40/hour for meetings through February 2021.

 - You might hire me for a one-time project or for one that has additional elements.

-- We expect that the first-time writing for a series (like an email campaign or some kinds of blogs) will take much longer to do because of research, compiling subject matter information, and image gathering, plus putting together a model of the format and content you want to use.
+- We expect that the first-time writing for a series (like an email campaign or some kinds of regularly-scheduled blogs) will take much longer to do because of the need for research, compiling subject matter information, and image gathering, plus putting together a model of the format and content you want to use.

-- Subsequent project content might be simpler and faster to create as I can copy and paste from the information, logos, tag lines, etc., gathered at the beginning.
+- Subsequent content for that same project might be simpler and faster to create as I can copy and paste from the information, logos, tag lines, etc., gathered at the beginning and kept in files that I hold for you.
+We already will have structured the format and don’t need to “reinvent the wheel” each time.

 Here’s How the Money Could Work in That Example.

-- If I spent more hours than are covered by the $300/month, you could pay me the difference each month, or you could pay the additional amount at the end of our contract – whichever we agree upon in advance.
+- Alternatively, if I spent more hours than are covered by the $300/month, you could pay me the difference each month, or you could pay the additional amount at the end of our contract – whichever we agree upon in advance.
+That usually happens when a person expects to have considerably more work for me to do, but the exact amount is unknown at the beginning of a contract term.

-- Conversely, if there are unused hours left over, I would hold them over for you to use beyond the period of our agreement.
-That means, if you needed a quick editing job – or for me to create a speech or training class for you, for instance, we would apply whatever funds were left over toward that new project.
+- Conversely, if there are unused hours left over, I would hold them over for you to use into the next month or even beyond the period of our agreement.
+That means – if you needed a quick editing job – or for me to create a speech or training class for you – we would apply whatever hours were left over toward that new project.

 What if We Don’t Have a Retainer Agreement?

-- After the down payment is received, I start the project and then bill you at the time I convey the deliverables to you.
+- After the down payment is received, I start the project and then bill you at the time I am ready to convey the deliverables to you.

 Payments Can Be Transferred to My Persuasive Presentations, LLC

-I hope this is clear.
+I hope this is easy to understand.
 If not, feel free to contact me for clarification.
 Remember, I offer a free initial consultation to see if your needs and budget are a good fit with my skills and pricing.
 We’ll just talk.
 I won’t pressure you.

 Do It The Write Way!
 Let My Fingers Do Your Talking!